Hertfordshire Cheetahs: Back to fighting form (2013–present)

 After a dismal 2012 season that resulted in the cheetahs finishing 3–7, the pre season for the 2013 campaign saw a number of changes in cheetah personnel, committee and coaching staff, the cheetahs began recruiting players from all over Hertfordshire to strengthen their ranks.
 With the return of a few old faces to the team, this led to the Cheetahs managing a complete U-turn in their season, finishing 6–4, just narrowly missing out on the playoffs.
 With convincing wins over both Milton Keynes pathfinders and Kent exiles that season there was no doubt the Cheetahs were a serious team and ready to be contenders in the next season.

 The 2014 season sees a return to dominance for the Cheetahs, despite the unfortunate departure of offensive co-ordinator Coach Lowry, the Cheetahs were joined by Coach Brown taking over the defensive co-ordinator role and Coach Shu leading on the offensive front.
 With a change of venue to the University of Hertfordshire Sports Village the Cheetahs have seen a boost in moral and have made an impressive start to the season, currently sitting at 5–0 and leaders of their conference.

 2015 was a season with mixed fortunes for the Cheetahs.
 Huge offseason upheaval led by chairman at the time Al Tepper led to a new home ground at St Albans Rugby Club, which has given the club space and resources to grow, and to improve their game day facilities, helping them to launch a cheerleading squad and flag team.
-Growing numbers of younger players in the Senior squad has also led to one of their players representing the Great British Student Lions in their recent victory over their Finnish counterparts.
+Growing numbers of younger players in the Senior squad has also led to one of their players, Stuart Butcher, representing the Great British Student Lions in their recent victory over their Finnish counterparts.

 Early season results included a narrow loss (14–12) at Ouse Valley, and a win at home against the Cambridgeshire Cats.
 Ultimately, the Cheetahs went 4–6.